zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. type:: amount object

-            - The amount transferred in BTC.
+            - The amount transferred in XBT.

           * - | ``bitcoinUri``